KrishnaSumanthG/Convolutional-Neural-Networks/README.md

-# Convolutional-Neural-Networks
+# Neural Nets
-Solutions to assignments of cs231n-Stanford
+Implementation of Neural Networks and linear classifiers(knn) from scratch